diridari/logging-cpp/README.md

 A new logfile gets opened with the next to its written log message.
 ### Cli Highlighting
 Because of fun the is a cli highlighting.
-If cause a issue you can disable it by
+If this cause a issue you can disable it by

     setCliHighLight(bool)